TypNull/DownloadAssistant/README.md

 ﻿# DownloadAssistant
 ## _Shard Library to handle download Requests_

-# Changing Project!
-## TODO:
-- M3U downloads
-- Restart with part download of chunks

 The download assistant library is based on .Net 6.0 and manages your download requests.
-This dowloader uses the [Shard.Requests](https://github.com/TypNull/Requests) library to handle the downloads
+This dowloader uses the [Shard.Requests](https://github.com/TypNull/Requests) library to handle the downloads.
 It contains classes that help you to download your desired files.

-_Tested with more than 1000 simultaneously HTTP Requests and file sized over 80Gb_
+_Tested with more than 5000 simultaneously HTTP Requests and file sized over 80Gb_

 - Easy to use! 🔓
 - Efficient ♾️